smartree/Worktips-v2/README.md

 or

-- Install BOOST 1.58 from package in Ubuntu 16.04
+- Install BOOST 1.58 on Linux Ubuntu 16

 ``
 sudo apt-get install libboost-dev